 INCREASING INTERNATIONAL MOBILITY – STRENGTHENING UNIVERSITY PARTNERSHIPS – ENHANCING TRANSCULTURAL SKILLS

-In this project funded by the DAAD (Deutscher Akademischer Austauschdienst, German Academic Exchange Service), the Heidelberg School of Education is working together with the Faculty of Modern Languages at Heidelberg University to strategically integrate international mobility into teacher training courses and instigate new initiatives for the further internationalisation of teacher training.
+In this project sponsored by the BMBF (Federal Ministry of Education and Research) and hosted by the DAAD (German Academic Exchange Service), the Heidelberg School of Education is working together with the Faculty of Modern Languages at Heidelberg University to strategically integrate international mobility into teacher training courses and instigate new initiatives for the further internationalisation of teacher education.

-- funding for students enrolled in a teaching degree programme of English, French, Italian, Russian or Spanish at partner universities in Birmingham, Montpellier, Paris, Naples, St. Petersburg and Valparaíso
+- funding for students enrolled in a teacher training programme of English, French, Italian, Russian or Spanish at partner universities in Birmingham, Montpellier, Paris, Naples, St. Petersburg and Valparaíso

 - a range of courses and events held at Heidelberg University as part of the programme “Internationalisation at Home”, which are open to all students on courses with relevance to teaching, as well as teacher educators (researchers and academics involved in teacher training)